 HOW IT WORKS

-The goal of yoga breathwalking is to synchronize your breathing with your stride during daily walks to calm your mind and improve conscious awareness of your body.
-This style of moving meditation was developed from the kundalini yoga practice as a way to link the body and mind for greater spiritual awareness.
+The goal of yoga breathwalking is to synchronize your breathing with your stride during daily walks to calm your mind and improve your body’s conscious awareness.
+This moving meditation was developed from the kundalini yoga practice to link the body and mind for greater spiritual awareness.